 Barriers set up in New Orleans that were designed to prevent the flow of water and that failed during Hurricane Katrina, causing flooding, are an example of levees.

-Origin: Fr levée, fem. pp. of OFr lever, to raise: see lever
+Origin: Fr levée, feminine past participle of Old French lever, to raise: see lever

-Origin: Fr levé, for OFr lever, substantival use of inf., to raise, se lever, to rise: see levee
+Origin: Fr levé, for Old French lever, substantival use of infinitive , to raise, se lever, to rise: see levee

-Origin: feminine past participle of lever, to raise; see lever.
+Origin: French levée, from Old French levee, from feminine past participle of lever, to raise; see lever.

 - A reception held, as by royalty, upon arising from bed.

 - A formal reception, as at a royal court.

 Origin: From French lever, a rising, from Old French, from lever, to raise, rise; see lever.